Questo sito non supporta completamente il tuo browser. Ti consigliamo di utilizzare Edge, Chrome, Safari o Firefox.

 Key difference in definition: They differ in transition from light to shadow

 Light travels as waves, and how they are spread is determined by their softness.
 The shadows cast by a light indicate how soft or hard it is.
-Hard light in film is extremely directed and throws distinct shadows on the subject.
+Hard light in photography and film is extremely directed and throws distinct shadows on the subject.
 As the size of a light source increases, it starts to wrap around the subject.
 Because it is diffused across a larger area, the shadows grow softer because more points of contact illuminate them.
 In general, soft light is more flattering.

 What is hard lighting in film?